A steady flow of roofing leads is the holy grail for roofing contractors.

-To see how much of an impact this initial setup had on our results, we’ll need to fast-forward to today (2018) so that we have more data and context (4 years of data to be exact).
+To see how much of an impact this initial setup had on our results, we’ll need to fast-forward to the original date of this article (2018) so that we have more data and context (4 years of data to be exact).

 Roads?
 Where we’re going…we don’t need roads. (source: giphy)